 Travelling lessons from Tenerife

-I wanted to write about some of the things I’m taking away from my week in Tenerife in regards to travelling.
+I wanted to write about some of the travelling lessons I’m taking away from my week in Tenerife.

 Definitely carry-on is the way to go.
 It avoids queuing up to check in luggage and you can just walk out the airport on the other side.